 It’s no secret that exercise can make you feel stronger, healthier, and more confident, but working up a sweat can do more for your body than just help you squeeze into your favorite outfit.
 Regular exercise is one of the keys to achieving and maintaining beautiful, healthy-looking skin.
 These fitness tips will get you moving toward a higher level of beauty, inside and out.

 Work It Out

-Exercising can help cleanse the body of the toxins we receive from our diet and other environmental factors such as pollution.1 Increased physical activity can also reduce acne-causing stress hormones while increasing blood circulation,2 to give you that healthy, energetic glow.
-Additionally, after a good workout you will sleep better, which allows your body to release growth hormones that help repair damaged skin cells.3
+Exercising can help improve your mood and boost your energy, which can help you work more efficiently.1 Increased physical activity can also reduce acne-causing stress hormones while increasing blood circulation,1 to give you that healthy, energetic glow.
+Additionally, a good workout may help you sleep better, which allows your body to release growth hormones that can help repair damaged skin cells.2